lalago31/Projects/MusicBox Churn Prediction-Pyspark/README.md

 4. Feature Engineering.ipynb - feature engineering for the churn prediction, create frequency and recency features in different look-back window for the 3 types of activities.
 5. Feature Consolidation & EDA.ipynb - consolidate the play, download and search datasets into one holitic dataset on the user_id level, explore the relationship between the engineered features and the churn outcome.
 6. Build models to predict churn SparkML.ipynb - build classification models to predict user churn and uncover the most important factors that can be used to foretell the user churn.

-### 3. Busiess Impact
-MusicBox can use these information to know when to further engage which group of users to prevent the users from churning.